Ravio partners with Comp to bring you trusted Brazil benchmarks

 Underpay and your best revenue generators leave for competitors.
 Overpay and you create budget strain and equity issues across the business.

-And with sales hiring up in 2025 (bucking the trend of declining hiring across other functions), understanding competitive salaries matters more than ever to support talent acquisition and retention.
+And with sales hiring up (bucking the trend of declining hiring across other functions), understanding competitive salaries matters more than ever to support talent acquisition and retention.

 Salaries, of course, vary depending on role, seniority level, and location.
 The above figure represents the median base salary from Ravio's salary benchmarking data for a UK-based P3 Established Professional in Direct Sales – a mid-level professional with in-depth knowledge of their discipline who works independently with minimal guidance and has a moderate impact on the success of their discipline.